phil65/SublimeKodi/README.md

 ### Context menu:

-- Move label to language file (creates entry in strings.po using the first free id and replaces selected text with $LOCAIZE[])
+- Move label to language file (creates entry in strings.po using the first free id and replaces selected text with $LOCALIZE[foo])
 - Go to Kodi online wiki (opens corresponding online help page, only for control types atm)